yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 http://target1.ine.local/webdav
 ```

 When you try to access the above directory, you will be asked to provide login credentials.
-So, this could be the service that **HINT 1** was talking about.
+So, this could be the service that **flag 1** was talking about.
 Let’s try to brute force the credentials with the given wordlists.
 For this purpose, I’m going to use Hydra.

 hydra -l bob -P /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt 10.3.26.83 http-get